AntonioND/nitro-engine/readme.rst

 3. If you want to check that everything is working as expected, open one of the folders of the examples and type ``make -f Makefile.dkp``.
 That should build an ``.nds`` file that you can run on an emulator or real hardware.

-Note: If you're using **melonDS**, remember that any example that uses NitroFS with will fail if it's built with the libraries that come with devkitPro because of a bug in the libraries.
-Other emulators like **DeSmuME** still work.

 Common
 ------